Home » Fundamental Analysis

 Short-term and long-term government bond yields globally are generally used to gauge capital flows in fixed income markets.
 The spread differentials between 10-year US government bond yields and 10-year bond yields elsewhere are closely watched by investors.
 They will always look to invest their capital in those countries that offer the highest-yielding assets.
 For instance, if Australian bonds have one of the highest yields globally, they would attract more investments from abroad.
 As a result, the Australian Dollar will also gain in value due to higher demand.

 Forex traders who keep track of short-term flow of funds will pay attention to spread differentials between 2-year government bonds of particular countries.
 Federal funds futures serve as another valuable gauge of US funds movement.
-It is so, because they reflect investor expectations in regard to Federal Reserve’s future interest rate policy.
+It is so, because they reflect investor expectations in regard to the Federal Reserve’s future interest rate policy.

 Trade Flows